Washington Watch: Consensus on Workforce Pell regs

 iStock

-On Dec.
-12, a negotiated rulemaking committee established by the U.S. Department of Education (ED) reached “consensus” on draft regulations to implement Workforce Pell grants that were enacted as part of the “One, Big, Beautiful Bill” (OB3) Act earlier this year.
+A negotiated-rulemaking committee on Friday reached consensus on draft regulations to implement Workforce Pell grants that were enacted as part of the One Big Beautiful Bill Act (OB3) this summer.

 This is a significant, though not final, step in the regulatory process.

-Negotiated rulemaking is a process required by the Higher Education Act (HEA) for any changes to the HEA student aid programs.
-ED assembles primary and alternate negotiators representing various stakeholder groups from those nominated by organizations and other members of the public.
-ED itself also is represented by a negotiator.
-In this case, the negotiators were dubbed the Accountability in Higher Education and Access through Demand-driven Workforce Pell (AHEAD) committee.
+The Higher Education Act (HEA) requires negotiated rulemaking for changes to the HEA student aid programs.
+The U.S. Education Department (ED) assembles primary and alternate negotiators representing various stakeholder groups from those nominated by organizations and other members of the public.
+A negotiator also represents ED.
+In this case, the negotiators’ panel was called the Accountability in Higher Education and Access through Demand-driven Workforce Pell (AHEAD) Committee.

 Nonetheless, community colleges were represented in the process by Tonjua Williams, president of St. Petersburg College in Florida and a former member of the AACC board of directors, who served as alternative negotiator for public institutions of higher education.
 Williams and Melissa Gonzalez, the college’s chief legislative officer, worked tirelessly during the week to raise areas of concern for community colleges.